damarising/warri-emmanuel-/FOSS4G-E-Meeting-2017-07-19.md

   seth: update live demo

-  astrid: use "mapserver" twitter?
+  astrid: create "mapserver" twitter?

- - QGIS mapfile export????
+ - QGIS mapfile export status????

-   - Oslandia QGIS Server
+   - Oslandia QGIS Server is doing well

  - carto-css support?  eg. mapnik

-                           same style for 40 years?

-- competition:  geoserver, but most are looking at QGIS Server

-                  eg. openstreetmap using mapnik
+- other projects:  GeoServer, but most new users are looking at QGIS Server eg. openstreetmap using mapnik

 - seth: is mapserver still fastest?

-- stephan: have you heard of new mapserver users?
+- stephan: have you heard of new MapServer users?

-- eva: use mapserver long time, qgis server slower and closing connections properly
+- Eva: use MS for long time, qgis server slower and closing connections properly

-- stephan: basemaps osm steps very popular
+- Stephan: basemaps osm steps very popular

-- related / friends of mapserver projects listed on mapserver.org?????
+- should we include related / friends of MS projects listed on mapserver.org?????

-- "mapserver suite" : ZOO-Project PSC
+- "mapserver suite" : include ZOO-Project PSC + Mappyfile

 - code sprint goals: